Are your kids driving you crazy during the quarantine? “mom I’m bored” is the most dreaded word you don’t want to hear from the kids these days.

 3. The Hands and Feet Game – A fun hand and feet coordination game where each person jumps into the box and tries to complete the path.
 Learn the game with this video.

-4. Easy Hallway laser maze – The kids can recreate a scene of a sifi movie where they are trying to escape a hallway without touching the laser.
+4. Easy Hallway laser maze – The kids can recreate a scene from a sci-fi movie where they are trying to escape a hallway without touching the laser.
 Make a zig-zag pattern in the hallway using decorative crepe paper and tape them to walls.

 Origami Paper Crafts and Puzzles